-Registration for our First Holy Communion Programme 2020-2021 will open soon.
-Sign up below to be notified when it opens.
+Registration for our First Holy Communion Programme 2020-2021 has closed.
+Sign up below to be notified when our next one opens.

 “Peace be with you.
 As the Father has sent me, even so I send you.”
 And when he had said this, he breathed on them, and said to them, “Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained.”

 John 20: 22-23